tmarble/timesheet.el/README.md

-When it comes time to create an invoice, call the command `timesheet-invoice-this`, which creates or finds a top-level heading called "Timesheet", and creates an invoice for the current month, using the data from the "Timesheet" heading.
+When it comes time to create an invoice, call the command `timesheet-invoice-this`, which creates or finds a top-level heading called "Invoices", and creates an invoice for the current month, using the data from the "Timesheet" heading.
 You can also use `timesheet-invoice-at-point` to re-create past invoices.

 **timesheet.el** can also create weekly breakdowns of time spent